Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 How to Practice This Sequence Safely

 Safety should always be your top priority when practicing yoga poses for lower back pain.
-Your back pain developed over time, and healing also takes time—rushing or forcing poses can actually worsen your condition.
+Your back pain developed over time, and healing also takes time.
+Rushing or forcing poses can actually make your condition worse.

 Start with shorter holds and gradually increase duration as your body adapts.
 If any pose causes sharp pain or significant discomfort, back off immediately or skip that pose entirely.
-Remember, therapeutic yoga is about gentle, consistent progress, not dramatic breakthroughs.
+Therapeutic yoga is about gentle, consistent progress, not dramatic breakthroughs.

 Step-by-Step Practice Guidelines